SciML/JumpProcesses.jl/docs/src/faq.md

 uses the `Xoroshiro128Star` generator from [RandomNumbers.jl](https://github.com/JuliaRandom/RandomNumbers.jl).

-On version 1.7 and up JumpProcesses uses Julia's builtin random number generator by default.
+On version 1.7 and up, JumpProcesses uses Julia's builtin random number generator by default.
 On versions below 1.7 it uses `Xoroshiro128Star`.

 ## What are these aggregators and aggregations in JumpProcesses?